unmeimusu/jsA/README.md

 # jsA
-Javascript in Advance with Library support.
+Javascript in advance with library support.